Tree Watering Guidelines

 Sprinklers and spray irrigation: These methods apply water at a fast rate, resulting in water loss due to runoff and evaporation.
 If you have an existing sprinkler system, however, there are ways to make it more water efficient:

 • Replace nozzles with water-efficient models.
-These apply water more slowly, which gives water more time to soak into the ground and reduces runoff.
+These apply water more slowly, which gives water more time to soak into the ground, saves water, and reduces runoff.
+One start time is adequate with this method.

 • Break water run cycles into smaller periods in the same day—this allows more water to penetrate the soil.
 For example, use two 20-minute periods separated by a brief rest (to allow water to soak in), rather than one 40-minute period.
 Most irrigation controllers can be adapted to do two start times automatically.

-• Apply only 1 inch of mulch so water can penetrate easily.
+• Apply only 1 inch of mulch If you are using spray irrigation, use only 1″ of top mulch so that water can still penetrate.

 • As your tree grows, move nozzles farther out from the trunk, and consider removing additional lawn.